Crosby, Isle of Man: Description

-The village of Crosby is situated in the center of the parish of Marown on the primary A1 Douglas to Peel at the cross-road junction with the A23 Mount Rule Road and the B35 Garth Road.
+The village of Crosby is situated in the centre of the parish of Marown on the primary A1 Douglas to Peel road at the cross-road junction with the A23 Mount Rule Road and the B35 Garth Road.

 It has a population of about 900.
 The River Dhoo flows to the south of Crosby village through the main Douglas to Peel Central valley.

 Village

 The old St Runius church, which was the original Marown parish church until the new church was built in 1859, is located in Crosby.
 Part of the old church dates back to the 12th century.
 It was expanded in 1754.
 When the new church was built, the original church was used as a mortuary chapel and part of the east side was demolished.
-The building was eventually restored and re-opened on 9 August 1959, with services now held regularly each summer and or major festivals.
+The building was eventually restored and re-opened on 9 August 1959, with services now held regularly each summer and on major festivals.
 The village also has a Methodist chapel.
 Crosby Wesleyan Methodist Chapel was opened on 6 October 1833.

-Marown Language Centre (Yn Ynnyd Çhengey), a foreign language teaching facility and training centre for teachers on the island is located in Crosby, close to the old St Runius Church.
+Marown Language Centre (Yn Ynnyd Çhengey), a foreign language teaching facility and training centre for teachers on the island, is located in Crosby, close to the old St Runius Church.

 The village's historic railway station opened on 1 July 1873 and last operated on 7 September 1968 when the line closed.
 It was on the Douglas to Peel line of the Isle of Man Railway which now forms the Heritage Trail, following the course of the old line.
 The station was demolished but the crossing keeper's cottage on the east side is now a shelter for walkers on the trail.

 Local amenities in Crosby include a children's play park, football and cricket pitch, chapel and pub, which is also a popular spectator spot for watching the Isle of Man TT.